zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/introduction/introduction.md

 * A secure remote login (Secure Shell, or SSH) utility
         - Such as PuTTY - downloaded from [here](https://www.ssh.com/ssh/putty/download)
 * Knowledge of basic UNIX commands and the ability to copy and use them
+* You must have subscribed to resources in OCI to install and run PeopleSoft.
+* Access to OCI Marketplace to deploy PeopleSoft
+* Minimum Shape: VMStandard2.1 (1 OCPUs and 15 GB memory).
+* Boot Volume Storage of 300 GB.

 ## Appendix

-### Terminology
+*Terminology*

-The following terms are commonly employed in Oracle E-Business Suite cloud operations and used throughout our documentation:
+The following terms are commonly employed in Peoplesoft cloud operations and used throughout our documentation:

 **Availability Domain** – One or more data centers located within a region.